 Typical, traditional BGM application solutions will contain:

-Radio audio source: From an FM/DAB radio tuner
+Radio audio source: From an FM/DAB/DAB+ and Internet radio tuners

 Mixer/Amplifier: To provide the basic audio processing and output power

 IP BGM utilises an IP network (LAN, WAN and Internet) to distribute and stream IP music and IP radio.
 Improved and new BGM topologies and solution designs can be created when using IP BGM (not possible with traditional audio products and technology).
 For example, a large retail company or multi-site commercial organisation could choose to centralise their BGM service from a single location within their network or even with a 3rd party BGM provider (some internet ones now exist).
 In this way, IP BGM provides improved control and deployment flexibility of streaming IP music and radio throughout the stores and/or organisation.